 Parts of the business that are mature & simple can be amazingly profitable

-Decide which part of the value-add chain (R&D / manufacturing / distribution / selling / marketing / servicing) your company has greatest comparative advantage, then ruthlessly outsource everything else.
+Decide which part of the value-add chain (R&D / manufacturing / distribution / selling / marketing / servicing) your company has greatest comparative advantage in, then ruthlessly outsource everything else.

 If a chunk of business is simple, chances are that it’s closest to the customer.
 Customers are listened to and feel they are important – the quest for self-importance is at least equal to quest for value.

-– least profitable segments can ALWAYS be closed (or sold) – ignore the “bean counters”
+- The least profitable segments can ALWAYS be closed (or sold) – ignore the “bean counters”

-– alternatively, harvest these areas à let go of least profitable companies/products, cut off most sales/service effort, raise prices and allow sales to decline at 5-20% (while laughing to the bank!)
+- Alternatively, harvest these areas: let go of least profitable companies/products, cut off most sales/service effort, raise prices and allow sales to decline at 5-20% (while laughing to the bank!)

 Go for the simplest 20%

 - Identify the simplest 20% of any product range, process, marketing message, sales channel, product design, product manufacture, service delivery, customer feedback mechanism

 - Standardize delivery of a simple product/service on a universal/global basis

 - Make the simplest 20% as high quality & consistent as possible

 - Pass up thrills, bells and whistles